| Glossary of PA Terms - L

 of the actual levels over a stated period of measurement,

-A-weighted value in
+expressed as a value in

 dB SPL.
-A measurement
+The measurement

-typically be considered appropriate for
+might typically be considered appropriate for

 PA applications.
 This method

 quantify sound exposure dosage for health and safety